slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 ### Data Access  Objects

-For any item that is created, it advisable to create data access object that would
+For any item or group of items that is created, it advisable to create data access objects that contain the different types of queries that can be used to retrieve the objects from the database.
+- Each data access object must inherit from the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQzNDMxOTYxMywxNjMyMjk2NjIyLC00Nz
+eyJoaXN0b3J5IjpbMTM1MzcwMzY5NSwxNjMyMjk2NjIyLC00Nz
 gzNDQxNDksLTIwMjk3NDc2NTAsLTYzMDE1Mzc4MCwxNjIwMTcw
 MDkwLDk0ODY5MTk0MCwxNzc1NDc1NDEsLTgxODc0Mzc2N119
 -->